IBM/supply-chain-insights/README.md

-# Watson Supply Chain Insights
+# Supply Chain Insights

->Use Watson Supply Chain Insights to predict, assess, and mitigate disruptions and ultimately optimize supply chain performance
+>Use Supply Chain Insights to predict, assess, and mitigate disruptions and ultimately optimize supply chain performance

 Audience level : Intermediate Developers

 🚨
-**Note: Watson Supply Chain Insights will be abbreviated to WSCI for short.**
+**Note: Supply Chain Insights will be abbreviated to SCI for short.**
 🚨

 When you have completed this code pattern, you will understand how to: